 Completely vegan and gluten-free, this is my go-to salad for lunch, dinner and all the holidays including Thanksgiving and Christmas.

 There are just six ingredients in this salad (not counting the lemon vinaigrette, of course).
 Completely vegan and gluten-free, this salad comes with loads of crunch and flavor without a crazy shopping list.

 Brussels sprouts are a key ingredient in this salad.
 Shredded and added to the salad raw, not cooked, even the biggest Brussels sprout skeptics will love it.
 You can shred your Brussels sprouts up to 5-7 days in advance and keep them stored in a ziplock bag in the refrigerator.

 Kale is really good for you and pairs really well in this salad.
 I used Lacinto kale, aka Tuscan kale.
 It has narrow, dark leaves attached to a tough, woody stem.
 You guys, please remove the stem (unless you know you like it), it’s really quite stringy and unappealing.
 Feel free to substitute with curly kale is preferred.

 Grated carrot adds color and mild sweetness.
-Carrot is a less important ingredient in this shredded Brussels sprout salad, but an easy way to sneak in more nutrients.
+Carrot is a less important ingredient, but an easy way to sneak in more nutrients.

 Pomegranate arils are one of my favorite additions to salads, stews, and even eggs (yes, you guys, try it- so good!).
 Anyway, the pomegranate arils in this salad add delicious seasonal sweetness and a fun crunchy texture.
 No time to seed your own pomegranates?
 Most markets now sell pre-seeded pomegranate arils.
 If preferred, feel free to swap the pomegranates for dried cranberries.